Supplier Code of Conduct

 Albaugh’s Due Diligence Processes

-- Albaugh’s Supplier Code of Conduct specifically address this aspect.
+Albaugh’s Supplier Code of Conduct specifically addresses this aspect.
 The Supplier Code of Conduct is communicated to all current and new direct suppliers and the majority of our purchase orders and contract templates have been updated to include compliance as a contractual requirement.